httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The request-stream variant of PRIORITY_UPDATE (type=0xF0700) MUST reference a request stream.
 If a server receives a PRIORITY_UPDATE (type=0xF0700) for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
-PRIORITY_UPDATE (type=0xF0700) MAY be sent before the request stream that it references has been created.
 The Stream ID MUST be within the client-initiated bidirectional stream limit.
 If a server receives a PRIORITY_UPDATE (type=0xF0700) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.

-Request-stream variant PRIORITY_UPDATE frames (type=0xF0700) received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
-Holding PRIORITY_UPDATE frames consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
-There is no bound on the number of PRIORITY_UPDATE frames that can be sent, so an endpoint SHOULD store only the most recently received frame.

 The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
 If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID